-The safety of the installation's personnel, facilities, and information from outside threats is paramount.
-Development within the communities outside of the installation can impact the safety and security of the installation.
+The safety of the Installation's personnel, facilities, and information from outside threats is paramount.
+Development within the communities outside of the Installation can impact its safety and security.

-PNSY has determined adequate security measures are in place to restrict access to the installation.
-These these measures include checkpoints at the two roadways that provide access to the installation as well as Coast Guard boats patrolling the perimeter around the island.
+PNSY has determined adequate security measures are in place to restrict access to the Installation.
+These measures include guarded checkpoints at the two roadways that provide access to the Installation.
 The coastal topography of the area surrounding PNSY does not feature tall buildings, towers, or other structures that could potentially breach secured sight-lines.